bignerdranch/CoreDataStack/README.md

 #### Asynchronous Setup

-The BNR CoreData stack can be constructed with either an `NSSQLiteStoreType` store or an `NSInMemoryStoreType` store.
+The BNR Core Data stack can be constructed with either an `NSSQLiteStoreType` store or an `NSInMemoryStoreType` store.
 Since a SQLite backed store could potentially need to perform model migrations and take an indefinite amount of time, the stack construction is asynchronous.
 Similarly, creating a new batch operation context will also be asynchronous since it relies on constructing a discrete stack of its own.
 For usage details see [Usage - Standard SQLite Backed](#sqlite_construct)

 ## <a id="usage"></a> Usage